bart-kroon/TM1/README.md

   * 3: view name,
   * 4, 5, 6: frame width, frame height, and video format.
 * **inputTexturePathFmt**: the path format of the multiview uncompressed texture (color) data, consumed by the Encoder and Renderer, with the same placeholders as `inputGeometryPathFormat`.
+* **inputTransparencyPathFmt**: the path format of the multiview uncompressed transparency (alpha) data, with the same placeholders as `inputTransparencyPathFormat`.
 * **inputEntityPathFmt**: the path format of the multiview uncompressed entity maps, consumed by the Encoder, with the same placeholders as `inputGeometryPathFormat`.
 * **inputGeometryVideoFramePathFmt**: the path format of the uncompresed geometry video data (GVD), consumed by the Decoder for out-of-band video decoding, e.g. for testing alternative video codecs, with placeholders:
   * 0: number of input frames,